29 points, 18 rebounds, 13 assists, and two steals. Adding to that, this guy led his team to a win over the best team in the NBA.

 He's part of a very valuable list with Hall-of-Famers after a few years in the National Basketball Association:

-Most triple-doubles in first 50 playoff games
+Most triple-doubles in first

 For No. Nine of the Boston Celtics, I present you Rajon Rondo.

 After probably one of the best performances in his team's franchise history, and probably in the league, Rajon Rondo displayed greatness in a 97-87 win over the Cleveland Cavaliers, to get the Celtics back in the series 2-2.

 With this performance, Rajon Rondo should now be seen as one of the Top Five point guards in the NBA, hands down.
 You can't get a better player than him.